NZR E class (1872): History

-In 1875, seeking additional motive power for the lightly-laid lines of the period, the national Government placed an order with Avonside for six Double Fairlie locomotives that became the E class.
-Larger and more powerful than the Vulcan Double Fairlies, the Avonside locomotives proved to be the most successful Double Fairlies in NZ.
+In 1875, needing additional motive power for the lightly-laid lines of the period, the national Government placed an order with Avonside for six Double Fairlie locomotives that became the E class.
+Larger and more powerful than the Vulcan locomotives, the Avonsides proved to be the most successful Double Fairlies in NZ.
 An initial feature of the class was the positioning of the sandboxes on top of the smokebox and around the base of the funnel, later changed.
 The class also continued the use of Walschaerts valve gear that was introduced on the B class Double Fairlies.

 In service

 At the official opening of the Dunedin and Port Chalmers Railway, "Rose" hauled the first official train.
 Both locomotives continued in service until the railway was amalgamated into the Government system, becoming class "E" and gaining Otago section numbers.
 In 1879, "Josephine" was used as a banking locomotive south of Oamaru on the first train on the newly completed Main South Line between Dunedin and Christchurch, hauled by K 88 "Washington".
 There was much discussion over whether "Josephine" or the new American locomotive should lead – K 88 kept its position as lead loco.
 "Josephine" had to be removed from the train at Palmerston, as the driver had forced her to take too much of the load and as a consequence she developed mechanical problems.

 Upon the general re-numbering of 1888-90 "Josephine" was numbered E 175, and lasted in NZR service until 1900.
 She was sold to the Public Works Department, re-numbered PWD 504 and used in the construction of railway lines before they were handed over to the Railways Department.
 She was transferred to the North Island and utilised in the construction of the North Island Main Trunk Railway before she returned to her former home for the construction of the Otago Central Railway, before her retirement in 1917.
 Both locomotives had a reputation of being rather unspectacular performers.

 The class was assigned to the North Island, based in Wanganui and New Plymouth, where they saw out their entire careers.
 Three received names under the aborted naming scheme of the time – "Albatross", "Pelican" and "Penguin".
 They gave good reliable service, but the complexity resulting from the fact that they had double the moving parts of a normal locomotive led to maintenance difficulties.